Restrictions on Young Women's Access to Abortion

 Montana law restricts young women's access to abortion.

 Who is considered a minor?
 A young woman under the age of 18 who has never been married and who has not been granted an order of limited emancipation.

-Who must be notified?
+Who must provide consent?
 One parent.

 May the parental mandate be waived if a young woman is a victim of rape or incest?
 Yes, but the young woman must go to court.